Trail Illustrated Map Glacier

 Hikers will arrive at the Highline Trail junction at roughly 4.2 miles from the trailhead.
 A turn to the right here will take you up to Logan Pass.
 Proceeding straight ahead will lead you towards the Fifty Mountain Backcountry Campground.
 To visit the Granite Park Chalet hikers should turn left here.

-The Granite Park Chalet was built between 1914 and 1915 by the Great Northern Railway in order to provide comfortable backcountry accommodations inside Glacier National Park.
+The Granite Park Chalet was built between 1914 and 1915 by the Great Northern Railway to provide comfortable backcountry accommodations inside Glacier National Park.
 The rustic lodge was the last of nine chalets built by the railroad, and today is listed as a National Historic Landmark.
 Compared to Sperry Chalet, the Granite Park Chalet is much more basic, and is essentially a simple hiker's hostel with virtually no amenities.
 The chalet has 12 guest rooms, each with 2 to 6 bunks.
 There's no electricity, but the common-area kitchen does have a propane stove that can be used to cook a warm lunch or dinner.
 For a more in-depth history of Glacier's historic hotels and backcountry chalet system, I highly recommend View with a Room.

 granite park chaletgranite park chalet